SoftUni-Internal/interactive-content/EN/00-Exam/00-Problem-01.md

 | 6.20 | |
 [hints]
 [hint]
-Calculate the initial entrance fee for all the people.
+Calculate the initial entrance fee for everyone.
 [/hint]
 [hint]
 Determine how many of them will want a sunbed and calculate the price for all the sunbeds.
 [/hint]
 [hint]
 Note that 1 umbrella can be used by 2 people.
-Don't forget that when calculating the number of umbrellas and sunbeds, their number should be rounded up to the next integer.
+Keep in mind that when calculating the number of umbrellas and sunbeds their number should be rounded up to the closest integer.
 [/hint]
 [hint]
 Determine the final price after adding the umbrellas and sunbeds fees to the entrance fee.